Book a Japan fall by train – browse the full suite of Japan Rail Passes, here.

 How do I find cheap train tickets from Marseille to St-Étienne?

-Most of the train companies across Europe release their tickets around three to six months in advance, many of which can be cheaper the earlier you book.
-If you know the dates you want to travel, you may be able to find some cheaper train tickets from Marseille to St-Étienne by booking early.§
+The price of train tickets from Marseille to St-Étienne starts at $50.17§ one-way for a Standard Class ticket if you book in advance.
+Most train companies across Europe release their tickets around three to six months ahead of time, so if you know the dates you want to travel, you may be able to find cheaper tickets.

 For specific information about how to get your hands on cheap tickets, check out our European train tickets hub.